The following are selected samples of work I have performed during my employment and for various clients.

 In the Fall of 2014, I spearheaded a new European project – the simultaneous launch of three websites – OrionTelescopes.de, OrionTelescopes.eu/fr, and OrionTelescopes.co.uk.
 These websites feature three languages (English, French, and German) and two currencies (Euros and Pounds Sterling).
 The initial project involved the compilation of an extensive translation audit, the preparation of a 1,400+-page content plan, and the development of a comprehensive promotion plan.

 Similar to Telescope.com, I handle website maintenance for the European sites when the web administrators are out of the office.

 I developed and manage this website for David and Linda Arzouni, Christian missionaries to West Africa.
-Not only do I add their quarterly newsletters and periodic news items to the site, but I also curate general news pertaining to West Africa.
-In addition, I provide strategic consulting regarding online methods to promote their mission.
+In addition to maintaining their website, I provide strategic consulting to the Arzouni family regarding online methods to promote their mission.